mertrois/meshmail/README.md

 ![Alt text](/images/logo_small.png?raw=true "logo")

 Meshmail is an application and protocol for sending and receiving email messages over a mesh network.
-It utilizes inexpensive LoRa radios running Meshtastic.
+It utilizes inexpensive LoRa radios running open source Meshtastic firmware.

 The app can be run in either client or relay mode: a relay has internet access and manages connections to IMAP and SMTP servers, while the client has only a connection to the mesh.